Tips for Keeping Your Linens Like New

 How to Wash Bed Sheets

-- Read the care label for instructions and wash your new sheets before use.
+- Wash your new sheets before use.
 The first wash will set the threads, which will preserve the fabric for longer.

 - Wash your fitted sheets, bedspreads, and pillowcases (those that are right next to your body) weekly.
 Duvet covers, shams, thick quilts, and throws can be washed as needed – every 1-3 months – depending on the frequency of use.

-- The best method for laundering your sheets is in warm (not hot) water with a mild laundry detergent.
-If you have white sheets, you can use non-chlorine bleach (chlorine can weaken natural fibers and cause them to discolor).
+- The best method for laundering your sheets is in warm (not hot) water with a mild laundry detergent (harsh chemicals that can break down fibers over time).
+If you have white sheets, you can use non-chlorine bleach to prevent yellowing.
 If you need to remove stains, use a product like OxiClean.
 Adding baking soda to your wash or vinegar to your rinse cycle can also freshen up your laundry.

 - Remember to wash matching items together, and only with similar colored items and fabrics.
 Keeping matching sets together will help to maintain color consistency.